Hedgehog Food List: What to Feed Them With?

 So Many Options but Not All the Same.
 What Are the Alternatives for a Healthy Diet?

-This list is made up of the suggested and general consensus of a number of breeders and actual owners.
+This list is made up of the suggested and general consensus of many breeders and actual owners.

-Before you go any further, I suggest to print this list and use it as an easy guideline.
+Before you go any further, I suggest printing this list and using it as an easy guideline.

 Good Primary Source of Protein

-These foods should make up the majority of your hedgehog’s diet (1-2 tablespoons per day, depending on its size).
+These foods should make up most of your hedgehog’s diet (1-2 tablespoons per day, depending on its size).

 Cat food (low fat, high protein)

-If you have had a cat (or know someone that does), you may have experienced they would eat mostly wet food, and when there is nothing else, dry grains.
+If you have had a cat (or know someone that does), you may have experienced they would eat primarily wet food and dry grains when there is nothing else.

 The same goes for African Pygmy hedgehogs!

-What ever you choose to put on their plate, it is important to provide with low fat meals that contain high protein.
+Whatever you choose to put on their plate, it is essential to provide low-fat meals with high protein.

 Wet Food – Fancy Feast by Purina